Overview

 | Year 25 | ~Rs 1,90,300/month | ~Rs 3,57,800 | ~Rs 98.5 lakh |

-These figures are illustrative — they assume a constant 8.25% rate and steady 8% annual salary growth, neither of which is guaranteed over a 25-year career.
-Use the EPF Calculator with your actual basic salary and your own growth assumptions for a number you can rely on.
+These figures are illustrative.
+They assume a constant 8.25% rate and steady 8% annual salary growth, neither guaranteed over a 25-year career.
+Use the EPF Calculator with your actual basic salary and your own growth assumptions for a number you can actually rely on.

 Step 5: Account for Withdrawals and Job Changes

-Two real-world events affect your EPF corpus trajectory significantly:
+Two real-world events shift your EPF corpus trajectory quite a bit.

-Job changes: Every time you switch employers, transfer your EPF balance using your Universal Account Number (UAN) rather than withdrawing it.
+Job changes: Every time you switch employers, transfer your EPF balance using your Universal Account Number (UAN) instead of withdrawing it.
 The UAN stays constant across your entire career, and a proper transfer keeps your balance compounding without interruption.
-Withdrawing and re-starting an account at a new employer breaks continuity, resets your service period for tax-exemption purposes, and loses out on compounding during the gap.
+Withdrawing and starting fresh at a new employer breaks continuity, resets your service period for tax-exemption purposes, and loses compounding during the gap.

-Premature withdrawal: Withdrawing EPF before completing 5 years of continuous service (tracked via UAN across employers) makes the withdrawal taxable — the employer's contribution and the interest earned on it gets added to your taxable salary income, and your own contributions previously claimed under Section 80C are reversed and taxed.
-After 5 years of continuous service, withdrawals are entirely tax-free, which is one of the strongest reasons to avoid early, non-essential EPF withdrawals.
+Premature withdrawal: Withdrawing EPF before completing 5 years of continuous service (tracked via UAN across employers) makes the withdrawal taxable.
+The employer's contribution and the interest earned on it get added to your taxable salary income, and your own contributions previously claimed under Section 80C are reversed and taxed.
+After 5 years of continuous service, withdrawals are entirely tax-free, one of the strongest reasons to avoid early, non-essential EPF withdrawals.

 Common Mistakes to Avoid

-Assuming the full 24% goes into your EPF account.
-Only your 12% plus the employer's 3.67% — a combined 15.67% of basic and DA — actually compounds in your EPF account.
+Assuming the full 24% goes into your EPF account is the biggest one.
+Only your 12% plus the employer's 3.67%, a combined 15.67% of basic and DA, actually compounds in your EPF account.
 The employer's remaining 8.33% goes to EPS for pension purposes and follows a completely different payout formula.

-Not transferring EPF via UAN when switching jobs.
-Leaving an old EPF account inactive instead of transferring it creates a fragmented balance that stops earning interest after 3 years of inactivity, and complicates your eligibility tracking for the 5-year tax-free withdrawal threshold.
+Not transferring EPF via UAN when switching jobs is another.
+Leaving an old EPF account inactive instead of transferring it creates a fragmented balance that stops earning interest after 3 years of inactivity, and it complicates your eligibility tracking for the 5-year tax-free withdrawal threshold.

-Withdrawing EPF before 5 years for non-essential reasons.
-Beyond losing tax-free status, an early withdrawal also forfeits years of compounding on what could have been a much larger sum by retirement — the largest EPF growth happens in the final 10–15 years of contribution due to compounding, so early withdrawals are disproportionately costly.
+Withdrawing EPF before 5 years for non-essential reasons costs more than the tax hit alone.
+An early withdrawal also forfeits years of compounding on what could have grown into a much larger sum by retirement.
+The largest EPF growth happens in the final 10-15 years of contribution because of compounding, so early withdrawals cost disproportionately more than they seem to at the time.

 Formula & Methodology